one-line descendant chart to Lovett

 vital records sources

 Humphrey's wife was undoubtedly Elizabeth Hunter.
-She is known to have been named Elizabeth from court and baptism records.
-Humphrey called Richard More his brother, and one of More's daughters called Humphrey an uncle.6 More was an only surviving child of his parents (he and his siblings came over as children in 1620 on the Mayflower) and given that he didn't marry a Woodbery sister, the only reasonable explanation of their kinship is through Elizabeth.
-More married Christian Hunter, who sailed with her mother Susan(nah), stepfather Richard Hollingworth, her siblings and half-siblings on the Blessing in 1635.
-She was 20.
+She is known to have been named Elizabeth from Essex County court and Salem baptism records.
+Humphrey called Richard More his brother, and one of More's daughters called Humphrey an uncle.3 More was an only surviving child of his parents (he and his siblings came over as children in 1620 on the Mayflower) and given that he didn't marry a Woodbery sister, the only reasonable explanation of their kinship is through Elizabeth.
+More married Christian Hunter, who sailed with her mother Susan (Susannah), her stepfather Richard Hollingworth, her siblings and half-siblings on the Blessing in 1635.
 Elizabeth Hunter was among them, aged 18, placing her birth within the expected period of birth of Humphrey's wife.
-More was with the Hunters on the Blessing in 1635 on a later trip from England.
-From his own deposition after he was married we know that he was "a retainer and labourer in the service of his father-in-law Richard Hollingworth, Sr." about 1635, so he met Christian as an employee of her father.7
+More had returned to England and came back with the Hunters on the Blessing.
+From his own deposition after he was married we know that he was "a retainer and labourer in the service of his father-in-law Richard Hollingworth, Sr." about 1635, so he met Christian as an employee of her stepfather in England.4

 It's interesting to further note that Humphrey and Elizabeth named two of their children Richard and Christian.
 Two other sons were Thomas and William, the names of two other Hunters, both boys, who came on the Blessing.
 There is no apparent record of Thomas Hunter as an adult, and it may be that he died as a boy and Humphrey and Elizabeth honored him by naming their first child after him, or at least the first child of record.
-Richard and Christian moved to Salem by 1639, when Richard requested a grant of land on 20 November of that year.8 Both the Woodberys and the Mores named a daughter Susannah, surely after the Hunter sisters' mother.
-That Susannah Hollingworth was Humphrey's mother-in-law helps explain a Salem town record from 1676 in which he made it known that he had "taken old Goodwife Hollenworth into his custody and engages to keep her as long as they are able."10
+Richard and Christian More moved to Salem by 1639, when Richard requested a grant of land on 20 November of that year.5 Both the Woodberys and the Mores named a daughter Susannah, surely after the Hunter sisters' mother.
+That Susan/Susannah Hollingworth was Humphrey's mother-in-law helps explain a Salem town record from 1676 in which he made it known that he had "taken old Goodwife Hollenworth into his custody and engages to keep her as long as they are able."6

 Humphrey served on the jury of trials for the Inferior Court of Salem on 30 June 1657 and 29 November 1659.20 He was elected a surveyor of fences for Cape Ann Side on 24 March 1663 and is mentioned as the constable for the same on 22 August 1663.21 On 30 November 1664 Elizabeth Woodbery was presented to the court for hitting a woman in the employ of Jeremiah and Elizabeth "Hubbard" (Hobart).22 The latter couple came forward to say that they had no reason to believe such a thing happened but if it had, they had given her permission to do so while they were out of town if the discipline were necessary, their maid being a "provoking wench" and a "sad and bad" servant known to all both in Lynn and Salem.
 They call Elizabeth their loving friend, kinswoman and cousin.
 The case was dismissed.

-Upon Humphrey's request to be compensated for a public highway that was laid out on his land, the town granted him five acres elsewhere.23 Humphrey was again an Inferior Court juryman in 166524 and served on the Grand Jury the following year.25 He was a witness to Giles Lee's drunkenness, for which he was brought to court in June of 1665.26 His mother-in-law, Susannah Hollingworth, sold him 10 acres on Cape Ann Side" on 2 December 1667.27 Humphrey is mentioned as a selectman for Salem in 1668.28 and for Beverly in November 1670 (7 Nov, 398.)
+Upon Humphrey's request to be compensated for a public highway that was laid out on his land, the town granted him five acres elsewhere.23 Humphrey was again an Inferior Court juryman in 166524 and served on the Grand Jury the following year.25 He was a witness to Giles Lee's drunkenness, for which he was brought to court in June of 1665.26 His mother-in-law, Susannah Hollingworth, sold him ten acres on Cape Ann Side" on 2 December 1667.27 Humphrey is mentioned as a selectman for Salem in 1668.28 and for Beverly in November 1670 (7 Nov, 398.)
 In April of 1668 that year he agreed to be on a committee to formalize the bounds between Beverly and Wenham.
 (29 Apr) and a committee to see to repairs of the meeting house (2 June).
 The quarterly court issued him a license to "sell wine at retail outdoors" on 12 July 167629, which was renewed in 1681.30 He was elected a tythingman for Beverly on 35 June 1677.31 In the November session of the Essex County Quarterly Court in that year, Humphrey's son Thomas brought a case against Richard Stackhouse involving a sail and rope.
 It was a complex case that will be outlined in Thomas' biography but as part of the case, Jonah Jackson testified that he was at sea with Humphrey in the ketch William & Mary and that it had a "split mainsail in an ordinary gale of wind, bolt rope breaking."
 This shows that Humphrey (unless Humphrey, "Jr.," was intended) was still active as a fisherman at 60.fn Five Woodberys, including Humphrey (Sr. or Jr. not indicated), took the Oath of Fidelity to the King of England on 3 December 1677, four of them called fishermen.32 He served on the Grand Jury at Salem on 26 November 1678 and 24 June 1679.33

 He was one of three men who agreed to build the gallery on the east side of the meeting house on 29 May 1671.34 They would be paid by those whom the selectman agreed to seat there, as well as a being given a "foreseat" there.
 Apparently there were three tiers of seats.

-Humphrey wrote a will on 4 March 1685/1686 that was probated on 11 October 1686:34
+Humphrey wrote a will on 4 March 1685/1686 that was probated on 11 October 1686:35

 In the Name of God Amen

-[mind] and memory having through God's mercy the most of my Reason and understanding Do make ordaine and have this fourth day of March In the yeare of our Lord one thousand six hundred Eighty and five, fix, made, and ordained this my last Will and Testament in manner and forme as followes.
+I Humphrey Woodbery Senr of ye town of Beverly in ye County of Essex in New England Yeoman being though weake & infirm in my body yet of perfect mind and memory having through Gods mercy ye use of my Reason and understanding Doe make ordaine and have this fourth day of March In ye year of our Lord one thousand six hundred Eighty and five fix; made, declared and ordained this my last Will and Testament in maner and forme as follows.

-The mark of Humphry Woodbery
+The mark [HW] of Humphry Woodbery Senr

 Entered 11th Nov 1686